ucd-os-crimson-s18/pintos-3/DOC_P2.md

 >> A3: Why does Pintos implement strtok_r() but not strtok()?

+With strtok_r() you can call this from multiple threads simultaneously or in nested loops because they take the extra argument to store the state betwen calls, while strtok() would use a global variable which might give undefined behaviour.

 >> A4: In Pintos, the kernel separates commands into a executable name
 >> and arguments.
 In Unix-like systems, the shell does this
 >> separation.
 Identify at least two advantages of the Unix approach.